govuk-one-login/org-github-actions/README.md

 > Note: pre-commit must be set up within the calling repository (i.e. it should have a `.pre-commit-config.yaml`) to use this action.

+To run multiple `pre-commit-tasks`, pass in a comma seperated list of task ids.

 **Usage:**
 ```yaml
 jobs: